Matteo Maffei

 • The Remote on the Local: Exacerbating Web Attacks Via Service Workers Caches in Progressive Web Applications

 Somé, D. F., Squarcina, M., Calzavara, S., & Maffei, M. (2020).
 The Remote on the Local: Exacerbating Web Attacks Via Service Workers Caches in Progressive Web Applications.
-EuroS&P 2020 SecWeb Workshop, Genova, IT, EU.
+EuroS&P 2020 SecWeb Workshop, Genova, Italy.

 Metadata